 Qualifying Nevada High School students have the opportunity to enroll in several Honors-level courses for the school year.
-Honors courses will be offered in the areas of Honors English 9, Honors Biology, Honors Chemistry, Honors Calculus, Honors Psychology, and Honors Anatomy & Physiology.
+Honors courses will be offered in the areas of Honors English 9, Honors Biology, Honors Chemistry.
 A student in an Honors course will be in a more demanding classroom, therefore held to a higher standard.
 Honors courses are taught at a faster pace, with a rigorous curriculum, including more homework outside of class.

 An Honors course would be appropriate for the college-bound student who excels in one of the above subject areas.
-For instance if a student is strong in English, he/she should consider Honors English 9.
-If he/she does well, they may consider working towards the qualifications for Advanced Placement Literature and Composition in Grade 12.
-Similarly a strong science student could choose Honors Biology or Honors Chemistry, and a strong history student could lead to Advanced Placement U.S. History in Grade 11 and Advanced Placement Government in Grade 12.
+For instance if a student is strong in English, they should consider Honors English 9.
+If they do well, they may consider working toward the qualifications for College Prep Composition and concurrent enrollment english offerings and in Grade 12.
+Similarly, a strong science student could choose Honors Biology or Honors Chemistry, and a strong history student could lead to Advanced Placement European History in Grade 11 and concurrent enrollment social studies offerings in Grade 12.